-We are a Delaware limited partnership that owns and operates a logistics business, consisting of crude oil, refined products and NGL pipelines, terminalling and storage assets, and crude oil, refined products and NGL acquisition and marketing assets.
+We are a Delaware limited partnership that owns and operates a logistics business, consisting of a geographically diverse portfolio of integrated pipeline, terminalling, and acquisition and marketing assets which are used to facilitate the purchase and sale of crude oil, NGLs and refined products.
 We conduct our business activities in 35 states located throughout the United States.
 Sunoco Logistics Partners conducts substantially all of its business through us.
 We are the borrower under the master partnership's \$2.50 billion revolving credit facility, and we are the issuer of the master partnership's publicly traded notes, all of which are guaranteed by Sunoco Logistics Partners.
 Our financial results do not differ materially from those of Sunoco Logistics Partners.
 The number and dollar amount of reconciling items between our consolidated financial statements and those of Sunoco Logistics Partners are insignificant.
 All financial results presented or incorporated by reference in this prospectus supplement and the accompanying prospectus are those of Sunoco Logistics Partners.

-We manage our operations through four operating segments:
+We manage our operations through three operating segments: